pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 | Bridge people and ideas | Find activators to support the movement                     | Focus on communication & vulnerability                            | Take power and become world leader through example and, if necessary, military might                   |
 | Invent                  | Use new AI & blockchain for infrastructure and transparency | Upgrade to non-confrontational style of communication                               | New socioeconomic system prioritizing social good, sustainability, and equitable resource distribution |
 | Give                    | Make AI tools and blockchain applications open-source       | Lead by example                                                   | Open-source the new socioeconomic system and lead by example                                           |

+Our future faces challenges across three key areas: population decline, changing relationship norms, and the impact of automation.

+For population decline, a radical shift might be necessary.
+We could reimagine our economic system by unifying social value and monetary worth into a single currency.
+This could incentivize behaviors that contribute positively to society and potentially reverse the population decline trend.

+Changing relationship norms present their own set of challenges.
+Divorce rates are rising, and perhaps a more accepting view of polyamory and ethical non-monogamy could be part of the solution.
+Storytelling through books, movies, and shows that explore these relationship styles in a positive light could help break down stigma and encourage open communication.

+Finally, automation through AI is displacing jobs.
+Here, the key lies in creating a future where AI works for us, not against us.
+We need completely understandable and accessible AI for everyone.
+This could be achieved through educational videos, tech talks, and social media campaigns promoting responsible AI development.
+Finding leaders who advocate for this responsible development is crucial.

+Beyond these initial steps, there's more to be done.
+We need to bridge the divides between people with different perspectives on these issues.
+For population decline and AI development, finding allies who share your concerns is essential.
+When it comes to changing relationship norms, the focus should be on open communication and building supportive communities.

+This isn't just about awareness, it's about creating tangible solutions.
+New technologies like AI and blockchain could be harnessed to build a more transparent infrastructure.
+Even more ambitiously, we could invent a whole new socioeconomic system that prioritizes social good, sustainability, and equitable resource distribution.
+Making the tools and blueprints for these solutions open-source would allow everyone to contribute.

+Finally, true leadership goes beyond words.
+Whether it's advocating for societal change, practicing healthy relationships in a changing world, or promoting responsible AI development, leading by example is the most powerful way to inspire others and build a better future together.

 # book tldr
 life: adopt antifragile mindset. understand consciousness & intelligence.